What is influencer marketing?

 The vast majority of influencers are micro.
 As with macro influencers, it’s unlikely they’d be recognized by Jo Public, but in their niche they’re recognized as experts.

-Micro influencers have more followers than you and me - 500 to 10,000 - but not so huge that they demand ridiculous fees.
+Micro influencers have more followers than you and me (well, me for sure) - 500 to 10,000 - but not so huge that they demand ridiculous fees.
 However, they get high levels of engagement as their followers acknowledge that they’re thought leaders.

 When choosing your influencers, look for those that have a strong and loyal audience.
 Their fans and followers should match those of your brand.